mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 Mixxx using a turntable or DJ CD player as an interface.
 In effect, it simulates the sound and feel of having your music collection on vinyl.

-.. seealso:: Go to the chapter :ref:`vinyl-control` for more informations.
+.. seealso:: Go to the chapter :ref:`vinyl-control` for detailed informations.